J0n4e/MMM-DHT22/README.md

 * showHumidityText: Set to true to show the humidity text.
 * headerText: The header text to be displayed above the values.
 * updateInterval: Update interval in seconds for fetching sensor data.
+* temperatureIconColor: set the color for the temperature icon
+* temperatureFontSize: set the color for the humidity icon
+* temperatureFontSize: set the size for the temperature icon
+* humidityFontSize: set the size for the humidity icon

 Example Configuration
 Here's an example configuration for the MMM-DHT22 module: